enfabrica/enkit/staco/README.md

 is change the json with the new information to add (or remove) from the rendered template.

+You can follow two routes here: either just replace the json entirely (using the `--reset` flag) or more conveniently, provide a query describing how to change the json.

+So, why not just replace the json entirely?
+Depends on your CI/CD pipeline, and your automation.
+In our case, the pipeline is parallelized, made of multiple steps and commands that can complete at any time.

+If we were to replace the json every time... one step would risk removing/clearing the content posted by another step, and it would be hard to incrementally add information.

+Instead, `staco` allows passing a `query` (or a patch, a diff...) indicating how to **change** the json, whatever that change is.
+So for example, one CI step can add a coverage report to the dashboard.
+Another CI step can add a link to a deployment to a dev environment to test, another CI step can suggest/recommend reviewers based on some history of the files changed, ... whenever those steps complete, the dashboard is updated.

-`staco` uses the [jd](https://pkg.go.dev/github.com/josephburnett/jd@v1.6.1/lib) library to parse and process `json patches` in different formats.
+`staco` uses the [jd](https://pkg.go.dev/github.com/josephburnett/jd@v1.6.1/lib) library to parse and process `json patches` in different formats, as well as the [go jq](https://github.com/itchyny/gojq) library, allowing arbitrary `jq` query.

-In short, this patch describes how to change the json that was already posted, so that `staco` can use the modified json to re-render the template.
+This patch describes how to change the json that was already posted, so that `staco` can use the modified json to re-render the template.

-At time of writing, there are three formats supported by `staco` to describe a patch:
+At time of writing, there are 4 formats supported by `staco` to describe a patch:

 1. **jd** fomat, native of the jd library.
 2. **Merge** format, defined by [RFC 7386](https://datatracker.ietf.org/doc/html/rfc7386).
 3. **JSON Patch** format, defined by [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902).
+4. **jq** query format, defined by [the original jq manual](https://stedolan.github.io/jq/manual/#Basicfilters)

-You can use the [online tool here](http://play.jd-tool.io/) to generate a patch between two jsons, or use the `staco diff --input "$(< /tmp/before.json)" --output "$(< /tmp/after.json)"` to generate the diff.
+You can use the [online tool here](http://play.jd-tool.io/) to generate a patch between two jsons, or use the `staco diff --input "$(< /tmp/before.json)" --output "$(< /tmp/after.json)"` to generate the diff in any of the first 3 formats.
 The patch can normally be used and re-used easily from a script.

+For `jq`, there is no trick: you'll need to define the query manually.

 Watch out though that both the online tool and the `staco diff` command generate a patch that is far from optimal: while valid, you will probably want to do some tweaking to make it reasonable.